hettel/CaseStudy_kMeans/README.md

 2. Decouple the k-means calculation from the JavaFX thread (task parallelism)
 3. Improve the loading of the pre images (data parallelism)
 4. Changing the k-means algorithm so that parallel Java-Streams are used.
 Introduce appropriate user defined collectors (data parallelism)
-5. Build-in timeout constraints for the asynchron tasks
+5. Build-in timeout constraints for the asynchronous tasks

 ---